Hiiamein/deep-learning-practice/Test/README.md

-Used to test GitHub Desktop
+Used to test GitHub Desktop and Git